shreyaspranav/Xenode/README.md

 ![Xen Editor](XenEditor.PNG "Xen Editor")

 ## Building Xenode
 Xenode has a lot of dependencies that needs to cloned properly for a successful build.
-Follow the instructions below to build Xenode for the Xenode is officially tested for MSVC for Windows and GCC for Linux
+Follow the instructions below to build Xenode.
+Xenode is officially tested for MSVC in Windows and GCC in Linux

 ## Requirements
 * x64 based processor
 * GPU with atleast OpenGL 3.0 support for better experience

+_32 bit builds are officially not supported_

 ### For Windows
 Visual Studio 2022 recommended <br>